Romario-Negreiros/FireBlog/README.md

 <h2 style="text-align: center">FireBlog</h2>

-My blog, built with react, typescript and firebase 🔥
+A blog system, built with react, typescript and firebase 🔥

 -----------------------------------------------------------------------------------------------------------------------------

 #### Brief

-I'll be creating this blog, to showcase some skills I've learned, and also for practicing a bit more my front end skills.
+The mvp, basically is:
+* Users can create their account, or simply login they have created already, create and edit their own posts, if they're not logged in, all posts are readonly.

+Some features I would like to add after mvp is done:
+* Toggle light / dark mode
+* Comments
+* Posts rating
+* User's profile page

 -----------------------------------------------------------------------------------------------------------------------------